nomusamtshali/NOMMTS365_BCL2401_GroupC_NomusaMtshali_CDV01/README.md

      Skills:

-     - These roles require you to work in groups most of the time, network and socialize with different kinds of individuals.
-As an individual, I enjoy group work and value social interaction.
+     - As an individual, I enjoy group work and value social interaction.
      - I have good/strong communication skills so this will be valuable for collaborating with other developers.

      Interests: